-- Although Link never has any dialogue in the game, there is an apparent (but ambiguous) aversion to this when he reads the sign in Old Kasuto.
+- There is an apparent (but ambiguous) line of speech when he reads the sign in Old Kasuto.

 - Hidden Elf Village: New Kasuto.
 A villager states they had to flee Old Kasuto, so it makes sense for them to hide their new hometown.